If you are searching for digital signage without a subscription, you are usually not trying to win an argument about billing models.

 Some buyers only need to set up the screen once, confirm it is working, and make occasional changes on the device itself.

-That is the right framing for this category.
+That is the right framing.
 The question is not "Is subscription always bad?"
 It is "Do I need remote software enough to justify recurring billing?"

 3. Refresh and scheduling controls